MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

   1. Get user OBO token: [Get access on behalf of a user](/graph/auth-v2-user).

-  1. Call Graph to get user’s object ID: [Use the Microsoft Graph API](/graph/use-the-api).
+  1. Call Graph to get the user’s object ID: [Use the Microsoft Graph API](/graph/use-the-api).

-  1. Call usageRights API to determine the user has license to the plan: [List user usageRights API](/graph/api/user-list-usagerights?view=graph-rest-beta&tabs=http&preserve-view=true).
+  1. Call usageRights API to determine the user has a license to the plan: [List user usageRights API](/graph/api/user-list-usagerights?view=graph-rest-beta&tabs=http&preserve-view=true).

   > [!NOTE]
   >
-  > * You need to have minimum `User.Read` permissions to call usageRights.
+  > * You need to have a minimum `User.Read` permissions to call usageRights.
   > The usageRights API is currently in beta version.
 After the version is updated to V1, users must upgrade from beta to V1 version.
   > * If the Azure AD app is used for both SaaS Fulfillment APIs and usageRights API, ensure that the tenant under which the Azure AD app is created is either the publishing tenant or the associated tenant in the Partner Center.